A History of the Azores

 back Mecca for Mohammed.
 I dream I strike gold on

-Tethys, a moon of Saturn, in the silence and the dust.
+Tethys, a moon of Saturn, in silence and in the dust.

-I’ll gather its ore and take it home, despite the dog who
+I’ll gather its ore and take it home, despite a dog who

 guards it with eyes as big as saucers.
 Blos!
 Blos!
 Blos!